PMCC-BioinformaticsCore/janis/docs/pipelines/wgsgermlinemulticallers.rst

 WGS Germline (Multi callers)
 ======================================================

-*A variant-calling WGS pipeline using GATK, VarDict and Strelka2 · 3 contributors · 1 version*
+``WGSGermlineMultiCallers`` · *A variant-calling WGS pipeline using GATK, VarDict and Strelka2 · 3 contributors · 1 version*

 This is a genomics pipeline to align sequencing data (Fastq pairs) into BAMs and call variants using: